 There are infinite ways to sweep up your locs, but to style them with care, make an alliance with a spray bottle.
 Keeping your strands hydrated will make them even more amenable to whatever styling you do, while also adding a touch of gloss to the finishing look.
 If you’re using a headwrap to add a splash of color, be sure to let your locs air out before sweeping them up.

 For days when you’re just feeling like letting your locs hang loose, we love incorporating jewelry into our strands.
-Simple metal bands are perfect for a minimalist look, while winding Satin Scrunchies around a family of strands lends a casual ‘90s-inspired feel.
+Simple metal bands are perfect for a minimalist look, while winding Velvet Scrunchies around a family of strands lends a casual ‘90s-inspired feel.